 Alex Henkel

-A practical workshop for core facility directors and staff covering the operational, financial, and scientific challenges of running a shared cytometry resource — from service models and pricing to training programs, QC frameworks, and user support strategies.
+A practical workshop for core facility directors and staff covering the operational, financial, and scientific challenges of running a shared cytometry resource.
+Topics include service models, pricing, strategic planning and partnerships, and change management, with specifics geared toward flow cytometry cores.
+Attendees walk away with concrete strategies to manage their core and more confidence in their operational decision-making.

 20+ cytometrists from academia, industry, and core facilities.
 A preview of the faculty below — see full bios and LinkedIn profiles on the instructors page.